CFBench: A Comprehensive Constraints-Following Benchmark for LLMs: Experiment

 \subsection{Evaluation Settings}

-We evaluated a total of 50 models that demonstrated exceptional performance on previous benchmarks ~\cite{hendrycks2020measuring, cobbe2021training}, considering factors such as model size, support for Chinese among mainstream languages, whether they were accessed via API or weights, and whether they were fine-tuned with instruction tuning data.
-During inference, we set the maximum generation length to 2048, with other parameters using their default values.
-For evaluation, we used GPT-4o as the judge model, setting the temperature to 0 to ensure deterministic outputs.
-All model names mentioned correspond to the versions listed in Tab. \ref{Complete Experiments Result} of the Appendix.
+We evaluated 50+ top-performing models from previous benchmarks \cite{hendrycks2020measuring, cobbe2021training}, considering factors like model size, Chinese language support, access via API or weights, and fine-tuning with instruction data.
+During inference, we set the maximum generation length to 2048 and used default values for other parameters.
+For evaluation, we used GPT-4o as the judge model with a temperature of 0 for deterministic outputs.